 How Can I Make My Kitchen Remodel More Affordable?

-There are lots of ways you can reduce costs on your kitchen remodel and still achieve a stunning, top-end result.
+There are lots of ways you can reduce costs on your kitchen remodel and still achieve a stunning and top-end result.

 - Focus on items that give a kitchen an expensive-looking finish such as countertops and handles

-- Do as much of the labor as you can yourself
+- Do as much of the labor as you can, by yourself

 - Look out for bargains.
-Shop around and compare prices, search for cheaper alternatives to expensive items that will give the same look, and consider using ex-display items
+Shop around and compare prices, search for less expensive alternatives to expensive items that will give the same look, and consider using ex-display items

 - Be practical about the gadgets and appliances you need.
 There are always great gadgets we’d like, but do you really need them?